UVA-MLSys/Big-Data-Systems/Team 10/README.md

 ## AWS Process
 Our team used local classical computing resources to combine the data files and then AWS computing resources to train the data.
 The resulting data file was too large for GitHub upload so the values in 5 of the columns were converted to indexes and stored as separate .csv files.
-For instance, the column ìContract Typeî is stored as integers in the main data file and the lookup values for those integers are stored in contract_type_map.csv.
+For instance, the column ‚ÄúContract Type‚Äù is stored as integers in the main data file and the lookup values for those integers are stored in contract_type_map.csv.

 ## Repository Contents

-- 01_injest.ipynb ñ create dataframe from internet data source
+- 01_injest.ipynb ‚Äì create dataframe from internet data source
-- 02_EDA.ipynb ñ creates EDA
+- 02_EDA.ipynb ‚Äì creates EDA
-- 03_Models_v2.ipynb ñ runs the training models
+- 03_Models_v3.ipynb ‚Äì runs the training models
 - README.md - This file providing an overview of the project.
-- Data Files ñ main file: output_no_2018.csv indexed mapping files by column name: competed_map.csv, contract_type_map.csv, country_map.csv, funding_agency_map.csv, vendor_name_map.csv
+- Data Files ‚Äì main file: output_no_2018.csv indexed mapping files by column name: competed_map.csv, contract_type_map.csv, country_map.csv, funding_agency_map.csv, vendor_name_map.csv

 ## Contributors
 - Mary Evanston